UNCLASSIFIED (U)

 15 FAM 112.2 Department of State Authorities

 The Foreign Service Buildings Act of 1926, as amended, authorizes the Secretary of State to acquire by purchase, construction, exchange, or lease, sites and buildings in foreign cities for use by the diplomatic and consular establishments of the United States; to maintain, repair, improve, and preserve these properties; to dispose of properties; to obtain architectural and other expert technical services; and to accept gifts of property and services for purposes of the Act.
 The Act also authorizes the Secretary of State to provide residential and office space and necessary related facilities to other agencies abroad whose employees are under the authority of the chief of mission (COM).
-1 FAM 280 grants this authority to the Bureau of Overseas Buildings Operations (OBO), which acts as the single real property manager (SRPM) for nonmilitary U.S. Government real property abroad.
+Delegation of Authority No. 548 (88 FR 89001) grants this authority to the Bureau of Overseas Buildings Operations (OBO), to act as the senior real property officer (SRPO) for nonmilitary U.S. Government real property abroad.
 There are certain exceptions for the U.S. Agency for International Development (USAID) that are addressed in later sections throughout 15 FAM.

 15 FAM 112.3 U.S. Agency for International Development (USAID) Authorities and Responsibilities